 The Lewis & Clark Conservation District is located in Lewis & Clark County, Montana.
 Encompassing the southern portion of the East Front of the Rocky Mountains, forest in abundance and range and crop lands of the Montana plains, the District assists large and small acreage landowners with their management concerns.

-Following is an interesting video that the National Association of Conservation Districts put together on the history and the future of CDs.
+The Following Video From the National Association of Conservation Districts Discusses the History and the Future of Conservation Districts

 Board of Supervisors